cse5345-fall-2016/similar/README.md

 # Great job!

 Here's the big one.
-Given these two helpers, we now need to take our list of words and convert it into a set contains all the unique ngrams of a given length.
+Given these two helpers, we now need to take our list of words and convert it into a set containing all the unique ngrams of a given length.

+An ngram is a sequence of n consecutive words from the list.
 So, given

     "ant bee cat dog ant bee"